jpatel98/jpatel98/README.md

 <p align="center">
   <img align="center" src="404.gif" width="350">
 </p>
-<p>I'm a software developer with a profound interest in full stack development, AI, ML and everything in between💻.
-I like to build new things, troubleshoot challenges and contribute.</p>
+<p>I'm a developer with a profound interest in full stack development, AI, ML and everything in between💻.
+I like to build things, troubleshoot challenges and collaborate.</p>

 ---